New England Cable News

 - Beth Mullins, Manager of Education and Community Engagement, Boston Symphony Orchestra

-CSU is in the growing stages of their program development and from what I have seen during their time with Celebrity Series, also enjoys strong parental, faculty and board support.
+City Strings is in the growing stages of their program development and from what I have seen during their time with Celebrity Series, also enjoys strong parental, faculty and board support.
 The students are well prepared, respectful and appreciative of all the opportunities (both musically and interpersonally) they receive by participating in City Strings.

 - Robin L. Baker, Senior Manager of Community Engagement, Celebrity Series of Boston